-An hour later you find yourself eating your kids leftover crackers while you are cleaning up in the kitchen and scrolling through social media at the same time.
-You know, multitasking.
+An hour later you find yourself eating your child’s leftover crackers while you are cleaning up in the kitchen and scrolling through social media at the same time.
+You know, “multitasking”.

 Example 2: You make a cup of coffee and decide that it would be delicious to have a little sweet to go with it.
 You mindfully savor a piece of chocolate.
 It was delicious.
 Perhaps you have another.
 Perhaps you are satisfied.
 Either way, it was a mindfully eaten and savored piece of chocolate!

 An hour later you grab a handful of almonds and blueberries to keep you going until lunch.
 You stand still and savor.
 You realize you are thirsty and also drink some water.

 If you are eating mindfully it will also help you recognize why you are eating.
 Before you decide to have a snack, notice your level of hunger.
 If you are not hungry are you eating because you are thirsty?
 Because the food will bring you pleasure?
 Because you are bored, stressed, or sad?

 While it’s ok and normal to eat for non-hunger reasons, it’s more common to do so when you graze.

 Recognizing the What